LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

 # Lucidum Boot Scripts

-The scripts in this directory are invoked by Terraform/Cloudformation as instance userdata when deploying to the cloud.\
+The scripts in this directory are invoked by Terraform/Cloudformation when deploying to the cloud.\
 \
-On-Premesis users, such as VMware, OpenStack, or bare-metal servers, can use these scripts directly to boostrap Lucidum:
+On-Premesis users, such as VMware, OpenStack, and bare-metal servers, can use these scripts directly to boostrap Lucidum:

 0. Contact Lucidum Sales
    - Lucidum Enterprise AWS Secrets: needed to download containers from Lucidum AWS ECR\
-   Provide us with your GPG public key and we will use it to encrypt and send you encrypted secrets\
+   Provide us with your PGP public key and we will use it to encrypt and send you encrypted secrets\
-   You can download GPG tools here: https://gnupg.org/
+   You can download GnuPG tools here: https://gnupg.org/

 1. Boot official Ubuntu18 virtual machine
    - You can download the Lucidum supported ubuntu18 OVA from this link:\